The Bank of New York Mellon Corporation's (BK) Stock: A Week-by-Week Analysis

-The stock of The Bank of New York Mellon Corporation (BK) has gone down by -1.52% for the week, with a -7.47% drop in the past month and a -17.89% drop in the past quarter.
-The volatility ratio for the week is 2.38%, and the volatility levels for the past 30 days are 2.33% for BK.
-The simple moving average for the past 20 days is -4.72% for BK’s stock, with a -7.15% simple moving average for the past 200 days.
+The stock of The Bank of New York Mellon Corporation (BK) has seen a 1.50% increase in the past week, with a -11.24% drop in the past month, and a -21.12% decrease in the past quarter.
+The volatility ratio for the week is 1.94%, and the volatility levels for the past 30 days are at 2.37% for BK.
+The simple moving average for the past 20 days is -5.22% for BK’s stock, with a -8.93% simple moving average for the past 200 days.

 Is It Worth Investing in The Bank of New York Mellon Corporation (NYSE: BK) Right Now?

-The price-to-earnings ratio for The Bank of New York Mellon Corporation (NYSE: BK) is 13.12x, which is above its average ratio.
-Moreover, the 36-month beta value for BK is 1.06.
-Analysts have varying opinions on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 8 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for The Bank of New York Mellon Corporation (NYSE: BK) is above average at 12.87x.
+The 36-month beta value for BK is also noteworthy at 1.06.
+There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored